irao12/systems_final/README.md

 - <dirent.h>

 ## Instructions
-Note: When the program prompts you to type in something, the user should type whatever is in the quotations without the quotations.\
+Note: When the program prompts you to type in something, the user should type whatever is in the quotations without the quotations.
-Ex: If the program prompts you to enter "login", the user would type and enter login.
+- Ex: If the program prompts you to enter "login", the user would type and enter login

 After the program runs, the user enters the main menu.
-In the main menu, the user has the option to log into their password manager account—by typing "login" or creating a new password manager account—by typing "create".
+In the main menu, the user has the option to log into their password manager account—by typing "login"—or creating a new password manager account—by typing "create".

 Once the user has logged in, they will enter the prompt menu.
 In the prompt menu, the user is able to: